puleos/object-hash/readme.markdown

 ## Versioning Disclaimer

-**IMPORTANT:** If you need lasting hash consistency, you should should lock `object-hash` at a specific version, because new versions (even patch versions) are likely to affect the result.
-For more info, see [this discussion](https://github.com/puleos/object-hash/issues/30).
+Starting with version `1.1.8` (released April 2017), new versions will consider the exact returned hash part of the API contract, i.e. changes that will affect hash values will be considered `semver-major`.
+Previous versions may violate that expectation.

+For more information, see [this discussion](https://github.com/puleos/object-hash/issues/30).

 ## hash(value, options);
 Generate a hash from any object or type.
 Defaults to sha1 with hex encoding.